All may, none must, some should.

 Saturdays at 12:30 noon

-A priest is available to hear confessions every Saturday after the noon mass.
+A priest is also available to hear confessions every Saturday after the noon mass.
 If you wish to give your confession, speak with the priest celebrating the mass.
 For those who have never given their confession, the priest will shepherd the penitent through the rite.
 The Rite of Reconciliation in the Book of Common Prayer begins on page 447.
 Confessions may also be heard by appointment.

 From the Book of Common Prayer